1. How do I pay for the membership?

 3. Do I get a member identification card once I join the FireMed Program?

 No. Early in the development of the FireMed Program we realized that using a card would cause problems in emergencies when someone might attempt to find the card before requesting help.
 Your FireMed membership is confirmed by your home address, either as the location of the situation, or as your mailing address.
-We will confirm your membership in the FireMed office when we receive the paramedic report forms one to two days after the emergency.
+We will confirm your membership in the FireMed office during our pre-billing review.

 Yes.
 There will be circumstances that Medicare and other insurance will not cover, such as assessment bills and when the Huntington Beach Fire Department responds with a private ambulance company.
 Call the FireMed Office at (714) 374-1598 so we can explain in detail based on the type of coverage you specifically have.